Grenmyr/ProjektarbetePHPdg222cs/documents/InstallationGuide.md

 Upload project

 #### Step: 2
-Configure the root path in settings.php variable named "$ROOT_PATH"
+Configure the root path in settings.php variable named "$ROOT_PATH" in settings.php

 #### Step: 3
 Configure the database password and username by fill in $DB_PASSWORD and $DB_USERNAME in settings.php

 #### Step: 4
 You can run my awesome installation script. just type install.php in browser at root directory and it runs.
-It will create a database named after what your $DB_NAME is set to, it will create a database named logindb by default.
+It will create a database named after what your $DB_NAME in settings.php is set to, it will create a database named logindb by default.
 If you wish to change name, change variable $DB_Name to prefered name.

 Don't forgett to remove install.php after you run it.